RodriguesFRodrigo/The-Learning-Resources-App-2022/README.md

 # Project-The-Learning-Resources-App-2022

-The Learning Resources App with VUE.
+The Learning Resources App with Vue.js